All Episodes

 He gets rid of them.

-They take they get taken off the ballot.
+They get taken off the ballot.

 Both of his opponents in the state Senate and in the United States Senate races, both of his opponents were driven from the race.